Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

 }

-Adding Timestamp Verification to Prevent Replay Attacks
+Adding Timestamp Checks to Block Replay Attacks

 $timestamp = $_SERVER['HTTP_X_TIMESTAMP'] ?? '';